SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 - These present security risks that attackers can exploit.
 It might be by fooling the user into clicking on a link that sends a request to an application with the user's credentials. (they are XSS and CSRF attacks, but we won't cover them here)

 #### Cross-Origin Requests
-- by default `fetch` can't retirtieve cross-origin resources.
+- by default `fetch` can't retrieve cross-origin resources.
 - All browsers enforce 'samme-origin policy'
 - We get around it with CORS